Accessibility statement

 Overview

-My current research interests include Black and minoritised girls’ and women’s experiences of sexual harassment; whole-school approaches to tackling gender inequality and sexual harassment; universities as conducive contexts for sexual violence; and role of sex and relationships education in preventing gender-based violence.
-I am interested in working with motivated research students on any of these areas and other issues within education and gender inequality more broadly.
+My current research interests include Black and minoritised girls’ and women’s experiences of sexual harassment; whole-school approaches to tackling gender inequality and sexual harassment; schools and universities as conducive contexts for sexual violence; and inclusive approaches to relationships and sex education (racial justice approaches, SEND-inclusive approaches).

 Funded projects